-- MILLIPLEX® MAP kits are based on the Luminex® xMAP® bead-based assay platform-one of the fastest-growing and most respected multiplex technologies, supporting applications throughout the life sciences.
-This platform is capable of performing a variety of bioassays, including immunoassays, on the surface of fluorescent-coded magnetic (MagPlex®) bead microspheres. - Luminex® uses proprietary techniques to internally color-code microspheres with multiple fluorescent dyes.
-Through precise concentrations of these dyes, distinctly colored bead sets of 500 5.6 μm non-magnetic or 80 6.45 μm magnetic polystyrene microspheres are created, each of which is coated with a specific capture antibody. - After the target protein from a test sample is captured by the bead, a biotinylated detection antibody is introduced. - The reaction mixture is then incubated with Streptavidin-PE conjugate, the reporter molecule, to complete the reaction on the surface of each microsphere. - We provide three Luminex® instruments to acquire and analyze data using two detection methods (see Figure 1): - The Luminex® 200TM and FLEXMAP 3D® systems are flow cytometry-based instruments that integrate key xMAP® detection components, such as lasers, optics, advanced fluidics and highspeed digital signal processors. - The MAGPIX® analyzer is a LED/CCD-based instrument that integrates key xMAP® capture and detection components with the speed and efficiency of magnetic bead processing. - Each individual microsphere is identified by its "bead signature," (or bead region) and the result of its bioassay is quantified based on fluorescent reporter signals.
-We combine the power of Luminex® xPONENT® acquisition software with sophisticated analysis capabilities of MILLIPLEX® Analyst 5.1 software, integrating data acquisition and analysis seamlessly on all Luminex® instruments. - Use of MILLIPLEX® Analyst 5.1 affords the user enhanced features not available with most software packages, including the ability to select from various curve-fitting algorithms, batch uploading of sample names from text files and a detail report summarizing all data and conveniently exportable as an .xls file.
+- MILLIPLEX® kits are based on the Luminex® xMAP® bead-based assay platform-one of the fastest-growing and most respected multiplex technologies, supporting applications throughout the life sciences.
+This platform is capable of performing a variety of bioassays, including immunoassays, on the surface of fluorescentcoded magnetic (MagPlex®) bead microspheres. -) Luminex® uses proprietary techniques to internally color-code microspheres with multiple fluorescent dyes.
+Through precise concentrations of these dyes, distinctly colored bead sets of 500 5.6 μm non-magnetic or 80 6.45 μm magnetic polystyrene microspheres are created, each of which is coated with a specific capture antibody.
+There are over 120 magplex beads for use on the various platforms. - After the target protein from a test sample is captured by the bead, a biotinylated detection antibody is introduced. - The reaction mixture is then incubated with Streptavidin-PE conjugate, the reporter molecule, to complete the reaction on the surface of each microsphere. - We provide three Luminex® instruments to acquire and analyze data using two detection methods (see Figure 1): - The Luminex® 200TM and FLEXMAP 3D® systems are flow cytometry-based instruments that integrate key xMAP® detection components, such as lasers, optics, advanced fluidics and highspeed digital signal processors. - The MAGPIX® analyzer is a LED/CCD-based instrument that integrates key xMAP® capture and detection components with the speed and efficiency of magnetic bead processing. - Deach individual microsphere is identified by its "bead signature," (or bead region) and the result of its bioassay is quantified based on fluorescent reporter signals.
+We combine the power of Luminex® xPONENT® acquisition software with sophisticated analysis capabilities of BelysaTM Immunoassay Curve Fitting software, integrating data acquisition and analysis seamlessly on all Luminex® instruments. -) Use of BelysaTM Immunoassay Curve Fitting software affords the user advanced features not available within most data acquisition packages: autocurve fitting functions, data hygiene rules, easy data visualization and standard curve comparison tools, with all data exportable in a variety of file formats.

-The capability of adding multiplexed conjugated beads to each sample allows the ability to obtain multiple assay results from each sample.
+The capability of adding multiplexed conjugated beads to each sample allows multiple assay results from each sample.
 Open-architecture xMAP® technology enables the multiplexing of many types of bioassays, reducing time, labor and costs over traditional methods.